chaudharynidhi/CRUDAPI/README.md

 # CRUDAPI
-API for simple CRUD operations in Docker Containerization
+API for simple CRUD operations in Docker Containerization.

+You can get all the files in master branch!!!

 This API is built in Django framework with postgresql database and in docker containerization.